Nevada Ranks Among America's Top Growth States: What It Means for Real Estate — Las Vegas real estate

 Job creation: The Las Vegas economy added 28,400 jobs in the past year, diversifying beyond gaming into healthcare, technology, logistics, and professional services.

-Lifestyle: 300+ days of sunshine, world-class entertainment, outdoor recreation, and a growing cultural scene attract people who want more than just a lower cost of living.
+Lifestyle: 300+ days of sunshine, regionally significant entertainment, outdoor recreation, and a growing cultural scene attract people who want more than just a lower cost of living.

 How Does Nevada's Growth Compare to Other States?